-Ensure all ECT/educators, including relief staff, have knowledge of the regular medications and method of administration of these for all children with medical management plans.
-These may include, but is not limited to asthma puffers, spacers, and adrenaline auto injection devices such as EpiPen®
+Ensure all early childhood teachers/educators, including relief staff, have knowledge of the regular medications and method of administration of these for all children with medical management plans.
+These may include, but is not limited to, asthma puffers, spacers, and adrenaline auto injection devices such as EpiPen®.

-ECT/Educators, regardless of whether they have a child diagnosed at risk of anaphylaxis, are to complete training in the administration of the auto injection device, asthma and CPR every 12 months, and record this in the staff records.
+Early childhood teachers/educators, regardless of whether they have a child diagnosed at risk of anaphylaxis, are to complete training in the administration of the auto injection device, asthma and CPR every 12 months, and record this in the staff records.

-ECT/educators are also required to undertake quarterly practise with an auto injection device trainer, and record this in the staff records.
-If a child is enrolled with Anaphylaxis at the service, all ECT/educators at the service must undertake quarterly practice with an adrenaline auto injection device.
+Early childhood teachers/educators are also required to undertake quarterly practice with an auto injection device trainer, and record this in the staff records.
+If a child is enrolled with anaphylaxis at the service, all early childhood teachers/educators at the service must undertake quarterly practice with an adrenaline auto injection device.

 Display a list of children with medical conditions, including known triggers or allergens, doctor’s contact details, and emergency contact details.
 This list also needs to be included in the Evacuation Backpacks.